Rocky Mountain Juniper

 Juniperus scopulorum

-Juniper — Rocky Mountain (Juniperus scopulorum) is a Colorado-native tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 15–30 ft tall and 4–15 ft wide, and needs low water.
+Rocky Mountain Juniper (Juniperus scopulorum) is a Colorado-native tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 15–30 ft tall and 4–15 ft wide, slow-growing, needs low water, and prefers full sun.
 Host for Cedar Apple Rust.

 Photos